 Along with providing a biologically relevant microenvironment for cell culture, microfluidics technology offers superior control over the flow dynamics.
 Many cell types in the body are associated with certain mechanical force (compression and tension), or shear forces and their normal behavior is contingent upon the presence of these dynamic mechanical or flow conditions.
 For example, endothelial cells are highly responsive to mechanical actuation.
 In order for the microfluidics system to mimic the actual environment, flow conditions including oxygen and nutrients rate, the blood flow rate, and shear stress (in the case of shear-sensitive cells) should be taken into account.
 A major mechanical force that cells experience in a microfluidic chip is the shear force.
 The fluid flow over the cells causes friction that in turn results in cells experiencing a shear force on their surface.
 The shear force in microfluidic channels is dependent on the fluid velocity and channel dimensions and needs to be carefully optimized to mimic the conditions that cells experience in vivo.
-Fluid flow velocity could be adjusted by changing the height of the channel or the input flow rate in the syringe pump if a syringe pump is used.
+Fluid flow velocity could be adjusted by changing the height of the microfluidics channel or the input flow rate in the syringe pump if a syringe pump is used.
 This way, the perfusion could be also controlled to ensure the proper delivery of the nutrient and drug compounds to the cell and efficient waste removal.

 Compression and tension can be adjusted by adding vacuum channels on the sides of the cell reservoir.
 By cyclic suction/blow in the vacuum channel, the cell reservoir experiences cyclic tensions and compression.
 This can be very helpful in the lung on a chip or intestine on a chip where the cells need to undergo compression and tension to resemble the in vivo conditions.

 Organ on a chips, as opposed to conventional methods for cell culturing, allow a variety of structures to be exploited to better mimic the natural environment of the cells.
 Depending on the cell type used in the OOC, the proper structure can be developed.
 Some common structures made using microfluidic fabrication techniques include but are not limited to: